 You may wish to be reminded before a particular satellite pass.
 First navigate to a list of satellites in search.
 Tap the passes sorting tab to view a list of passes, swipe left on the pass of interest and then tap the clock button.
 A reminder will be scheduled.

 Alternatively, if you just want to be reminded automatically about the best satellite passes like the International Space Station and the brightest Iridium flares, be sure to turn on Notifications.
 These can be accessed through the Main Menu > Notifications > Satellite Passes.
 For the highest accuracy (which is especially important for Iridium flares), we recommend allowing Sky Guide to always access your location.
-In iOS 8 this can be selected the iOS Settings app under Privacy > Location Services > Sky Guide > Always.
+This can be selected the iOS Settings app under Privacy > Location Services > Sky Guide > Always.
 For those mindful of their battery usage, setting Sky Guide to 'always' will not significantly impact battery performance as we do not wake your GPS antenna.

 From the search view, swipe left on an object to reveal more options.
 Tap the favorites button to add this object to your favorites.
 Your full list of favorites can be accessed from the main search view.
 You can also add favorites from the bottom navigation area in an article.